AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 * **Results**
 The **current battery bank capacity** is exported in the **time-series** for each time step.

-Main considerations:

- - **1.** The SOC is now constrained by the SOH of the bank thus overtime the SOC no longer can reach 100%
- - **2.** This has a direct impact on the energy balance of the model, and more batteries need to be installed to overcome this fade.
- - **3.** At the moment, this feature does not work with capacity expansion.
-When considering a battery bank, all batteries should be the same in terms of type, model, capacity and age.
-When adding new batteries at different investment steps can impact the performance of the bank and overall degradation of the batteries.
-Now the model installs all needed units at the beginning of the project.
-A option for battery bank replacement is integrated in the model when the degradation feature is activated.

 * **Replacement**

 Regarding the battery replacement, a new approach is introduced when the model accounts for degradation.
 The replacement principle shifts from cycle life to a SOH base.
 The concept is based on the replacement of the battery bank capacity, switching to a system with 100% SOH, and related substitution costs.
 The iterative replacement is based on the procedure conducted in [10].
 This method consists of 4 steps described in the following Algorithm: